 Spanish is the main language of business, although some multinationals in the main cities may do business in both English and Spanish.

 Business attire is usually formal, conservative and of high quality.
 Dark or linen suits with white shirts and ties for men, and modest dresses and tailored suits (including pantsuits) for ladies.

-Gifts aren't expected but are appropriate after successful negotiations and at Christmas time.
-The recipient of a gift generally opens it in front of the giver.
-Gifts should be of high quality.
+Gifts aren't expected, but are appropriate after successful negotiations and at Christmas.
+The recipient of a gift typically opens it in front of the giver.
+Gifts should be of excellent quality.